 ½ cup grated Romano cheese

-1 Tbsp Olive Oil
+1 tablespoon Olive Oil (Affiliate Link)

 Salt and Pepper to taste

-(I served with roasted russet potatoes and broccoli florets.
+(I served it with roasted russet potatoes and broccoli florets.
 The recipe is at the end of the post.)

 Tools: